SCHA-VAE: Hierarchical Context Aggregation for Few-Shot Generation: Hierarchical Few-Shot Generative Models

 \subsection{Learnable aggregation (LAG)}

 A central idea in few-shot generative models is to condition the generative model with a permutation invariant representation of the input set.
 For a NS such operator is a hard-coded per-set statistic.
 This approach~\cite{edwards2016towards, garnelo2018neural} maps each sample in $X$ independently using $\{h(x_s)\}^S_{s=1}$ and then aggregating $r_L = \sum^S_{s=1} h(x_s)$ to generate the moments for $q(c_L | r_L)$.
 This idea is simple and effective when using homogeneous and small sets for conditioning.
 Another choice is a relation network~\cite{sung2018learning, rusu2018meta} followed by aggregation.

 However, the adaptation capacities of the model are a function of how we represent the input set and a more expressive learnable aggregation mechanism can be useful.
 In the general scenario, a few-shot generative model should be able to extract information from any conditioning set $X$ in terms of variety and size.
-In this paper we consider a multi-head attention-based learnable aggregation (LAG) inspired by~\cite{lee2019set} that can be used in each block of the hierarchy over $c$ (Figure~\ref{fig:attention_omniglot}).
+In this paper we consider a multi-head attention-based learnable aggregation (LAG, Algorithm~\ref{alg:lag}) inspired by~\cite{lee2019set} that can be used in each block of the hierarchy over $c$ (Figure~\ref{fig:attention_omniglot}).
 Using LAG we can account for statistical dependencies in the set, handle variety between samples in the set and generalize better to input set dimensions.
 In the experimental section we provide extensive empirical analysis of how using LAG improves the generative and transfer capacity of the model.
+More details in Appendix~\ref{appendixA}.